tajammalw/aisd-jse-02-js-operators/README.md

 ```

-- [ ] Add another comment to describe the next variable:.
+- [ ] Add another comment to describe the next variable.

 ```javascript